JedPattersonn/ThisZeroIsOnUs/README.md

 After around 20 repetitions, there may be some bugs.
 Not entirely sure why but open a pull request if you think you have a fix!

-Proxies are required in the `proxies.txt` folder.
+Proxies are required in the `proxies.txt` file.
 I have provided some free one for you but you can add your own if you so wish.